Survey the moment

 - The same survey control file can be used on both types of devices

-- The participant interaction with the actual survey is very similar.
+- The participant interaction with the actual survey is simple and very similar.

 - The user instructions are very similar.